 Step 2: Estimate divestment price for each scenario using multiples

 After setting up your financial-forecast, you need to determine the Terminal Value (TV) at the time of the exit (divestment price).
-At this point we apply a market oriented valuation concept, Multiples.
-The idea is to estimate a valuation by comparing the investment to other transaction within the same peer group.
+At this point, we apply a market-oriented valuation concept, Multiples.
+The idea is to estimate valuation by comparing the investment to other transaction within the same peer group.
 Peer groups in the venture industry are characterized by:

 There are various forms of Multiples each suitable for different asset classes.
-Professionals in the venture industry will use Multiples based on KPIs like EBIT, Revenues etc. .
-The critical factor in this market oriented approach is the transaction data of the peer group.
-Data about M&A activity in the venture industry are rare, nevertheless there are data provider on the market specializing on the venture industry.
+Professionals in the venture industry will use Multiples based on KPIs like EBIT, Revenues etc. The critical factor in this market-oriented approach is the transaction data of the peer group.
+Data about M&A activity in the venture industry are rare, nevertheless, there are data providers on the market specializing in the venture industry.

 Step 3: Determine required return and calculate valuation for each scenario

 Many VCs determine the required return internally.
 They do not trust concepts like WACC (Weighted Average Cost of Capital) and CAPM (Capital Asset Pricing Model) due to of the incompleteness of the private equity market (you can´t replicate the payoff of an investment with a portfolio of assets).
 However, we will give a brief introduction into the WACC concept which is adjustable to the venture market.
 Furthermore, we will assume the absence of debt capital in the financial forecasts, which reduces the WACC to the cost of equity (not a strong assumption approaching the valuation of early-stage companies).

 Estimating market risk for the industry, stage and region and determining a risk premium individually for each company are key factors.

 The valuation for each scenario is the sum of the discounted Terminal value and the discounted cash flows until the exit-horizon.

 Step 4: Estimate probabilities of scenarios and calculate the weighted sum